 In this lesson, we learned about the process and progress of regional integration in Europe.
-We have now understood how far EU has travelled for getting transformed from ECSC to this stage.EU has made remarkable progress in regional integration and has set an example for others.
+We have now understood how far EU has travelled for getting transformed from ECSC to this stage.
+EU has made remarkable progress in regional integration and has set an example for others.
+We also gave an overview of the recent developments within EU.

-- International Organizations by Karns and Mingst, chapter 5. - Reliable online sources for the latest data.
+- International Organizations by Karns and Mingst, chapter 5. - How will Brexit affect future growth of the UK and EU economies? by Romesh Vaitilingam, JAN 27, 2021, ECONOMICS PUBLIC POLICY - Reliable online sources for the latest data.

-- Explain the basic features of European Union. - What factors induced the European countries to go for regional cooperation? - Explain the timeline of European regional integration.
+Explain the basic features of European Union.

+- What factors induced the European countries to go for regional cooperation? - Explain the timeline of European regional integration. - What is Brexit?